alicemunsal/dohex/DoHex2.md

 Over a decade, we are continuously reviving a particular style of software architecture with different names ,interpretations and nuances.
 Ports And Adapters, Hexagonal Architecture [^1], Onion Architecture [^2], Clean Architecture[^3] all circle around the same simple but efficient concept.

 Data Oriented Design (DOD) is mainly used in video game development.
-I will propose testable, scalable, modular architecture for using Frontend, Backend and Embedded software development Project structure consistent
+I will propose testable, scalable, modular architecture for using other areas of software development such as Frontend, Backend and Embedded.
+Project structure consistent
 It will simplify designing and developing highly maintainable , testable, scalable